kawalpemilu/upload.kawalpemilu.org/README.md

 This takes crowdsourcing to the next level:
 **ANYONE can actively participate in guarding the election**.

+KawalPemilu team in 2019 partners closely with NETGRIT and branded the collaboration as KPJS 2019 (Kawal Pemilu Jaga Suara 2019).
+Initially, KawalPemilu team was unsure or at least divided in opinion, on whether they should repeat what they did in 2014, whether KawalPemilu was necessary at all considering the advancements of KPU, most notably their KawalPemilu-like systems in a few key Pilkada between 2014-2019.
+It was pak Hadar Nafis Gumay and his NETGRIT team who managed to convince KawalPemilu team on why it is necessary to repeat in 2019, but must be in a different form: crowdsourcing original C1 Plano results by photos.

 ## Our Goals

 * To guard the (Indonesian) election by inviting the public to actively